azure-ad-b2c/samples/readme.md

 - For any custom policy sample which makes use of Extension attributes, follow the guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#create-a-new-application-to-store-the-extension-properties) and [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-create-custom-attributes-profile-edit-custom#modify-your-custom-policy-to-add-the-applicationobjectid).
 The `AAD-Common` Technical profile will always need to be modified to use your `ApplicationId` and `ObjectId`.

 ## Local account policy enhancements

 - [Password reset via Email or Phone verification](policies/pwd-reset-via-email-or-phone) - This demonstrates how to verify a user via Email or SMS on a single screen.

 - [Sign In and Sign Up with Username or Email](policies/username-or-email) - This sample combines the UX of both the Email and Username based journeys.

-- [Split Signup into separate steps for email verification and account creation](policies/split-email-verification-and-signup) - When you dont want to use the default Signup page which shows both email verification and user registration controls on the same page at once.
-This sample splits the default signup behaviour into two separate steps.
+- [Split Sign-up into separate steps for email verification and account creation](policies/split-email-verification-and-signup) - When you don't want to use the default Sign-up page which shows both email verification and user registration controls on the same page at once.
+This sample splits the default sign-up behavior into two separate steps.
 First step performs Email Verification only, avoiding all other default fields related to users registration.
 Second step (if email verification was successful) takes the users to a new screen where they can actually create their accounts.
 This uses Azure AD to send out emails, no separate email provider integrations needed.

 - [Provide consent UI to API scopes](policies/service-consent) - For scenarios where you provide a plug and play service to other partners.
 When the user chooses to use your service through a partner application, the user must login with their account with your service, and consent to various scopes which allow your service to share information with the partner application.